 The Pope has an eye.
 He sees art everywhere and in Deirdre I see it too.
 It’s the way she moves.
 The way most of us feel the earth under us, she feels the air around her.
 The Pope smiles at me when I look at her.

 My father’s eyes make me think of birds when he smiles.
 The corners of his eyes fold into triangle-like wings.
 His eyes light bright but far away, the reflection of all that lives inside him, I think.

 I had been relaxing but right away I sat up straight and paid attention.

 At least he’d forgotten about her book.
 Or maybe not.
 He held his head in his hands.

 “Who’s the guy?” he wanted to know.

 I didn’t want to get into it.
 I didn’t remember how I even knew.
 I remembered him from a long time ago when I went to school.
 And God knows I hadn’t been there in years.
 My father pulled me out at the beginning.
 To travel, he said.
 But we only traveled sometimes.
 Mostly we stayed home so he could work.
 He pulled me because I didn’t know how to go to school.
 I didn’t know how to stand in line and do homework and eat lunch in a cafeteria.
 My father wanted me to have friends and I didn’t know how to do that either.
 I think he figured he could do a better job with me than they could.
 After all those years, he was still trying.

 “He’s her friend,” the Pope told me.
 He sounded annoyed.

 He stared harder, squinted across the water as if it was in his way.
 He bypassed it with his eyes half-closed, then closed even tighter, until the water was no longer there.
 The Pope decided to ignore the intruder too.
 He called him Hartley.
-He made that up.
-There was no way he knew his name.
+I wasn’t sure if he made that up or not.
+There was no way of knowing with the Pope.